 Editor’s note, 8/20/19: Rocky Mountain Arsenal reopened to the public on Saturday, August 17, after being closed for two weeks.
 This article has been updated with new information.

 The Rocky Mountain Arsenal National Wildlife Refuge (RMA) is only closed to the public three days of the year—on Thanksgiving, Christmas, and New Year’s Day.
 But due to a confirmed outbreak of plague in the prairie dogs who call RMA home, the refuge has been closed to visitors for over a week.

-The Tri-County Health Department confirmed last week that plague-infected fleas have been killing prairie dogs at numerous sites throughout Commerce City.
-Over the weekend, a fireworks show scheduled to follow the Colorado Rapids game at Dick’s Sporting Goods Park was canceled as a safety precaution.
+The Tri-County Health Department confirmed on August 1 that plague-infected fleas have been killing prairie dogs at numerous sites throughout Commerce City.
+A fireworks show scheduled to follow the Colorado Rapids game at Dick’s Sporting Goods Park on Saturday, August 3 was canceled as a safety precaution.
 The Rapids’ communications office did not respond to a question about how the rest of the team’s season might be impacted by the findings.

 According to a study in the Journal of Mammalogy, the plague, which entered the United States around 1900, is the only disease known to cause extensive die-offs in prairie dogs.
 Reads the study: “The overall impact of plague on prairie dogs during the first one-half of the 20th century is not well documented but was probably much greater than is appreciated generally.”